CalsRanna/rsp/readme.md

 #### Service

-You can use `php artisan make:service ExampleService` to create a service and its' interface, or you can create them manually if you want to.
+You can use `make:service` to create a service and its' interface, or you can create them manually if you want to.
 Remember that the service should extends `Cals\RSPArchitecture\Services\Implementations\Service` if you create it manually.

 The service is like below: